-The husband’s words followed immediately behind his wife’s, “Yea, we just…we just didn’t think it was right to not even tell you that we wouldn’t be here this morning.
+The husband’s words followed immediately behind his wife’s, “Yea, we just… we just didn’t think it was right to not even tell you we wouldn’t be here this morning.
 ‘Cause you know, you might not need to worry about preparing a sermon or whatever…” His words rang hollow.

 “We just feel like our children are missing out… we have two kids…” his wife spoke as if their pastor of five years was a stranger.
 She wasn’t though.
 And there was a time when they’d been genuinely close.
 But things change.

 She sank to the floor.
 She didn’t bother walking back to the sanctuary.
-She didn’t have the energy and she honestly didn’t care whether anyone could see her through the wide, glass doors that looked out the front of the building.
+She didn’t have the energy and honestly didn’t care whether anyone could see her through the wide, glass doors that stood at the building’s entrance.
 Tears streamed down her face as she lamented.

 She’d lost everything she’d cherished so much just a few years before.

 Yet I will rejoice in the LORD, I will joy in the God of my salvation.
 The thought came back and this time she let it hover there.
 She passed over each word – and then began thinking about everything that had gone wrong.

 Thoughts flashed through her mind: the man who prophesied her failure, the death of her husband, the lack of faith that her family and friends had placed in her, the rejection she felt after watching the last two drops trickle out of this church that she loved so dearly.
 The emotional pain had been building over the past year and her foundation finally cracked.
 Her heart ached in her chest.
 The pain she felt was real – physical.